Limulo/website-restyle2016/_posts/2017-02-22-breadboard-arduino.md

 [![schematic]({{ site.baseurl }}/assets/images/arduino-breadboard/schematic.png)]({{ site.baseurl }}/assets/images/arduino-breadboard/schematic.png)

-While we were building the circuit we double-checked it using other sources of informations like [this](https://itp.nyu.edu/archive/physcomp-spring2014/Tutorials/ArduinoBreadboard) interesting tutorial from the **ITP** which has a lot of useful photos.
+While we were building the circuit we double-checked it using other sources of informations like [this](https://itp.nyu.edu/archive/physcomp-spring2014/Tutorials/ArduinoBreadboard) interesting tutorial from the **ITP** which has a lot of useful photos ([Here](https://www.arduino.cc/en/Main/Standalone)'s a similar version from the Arduin website).

 We found other resources on this topic online, like this illustration by **Pighixxx**: